apache/pinot/docs/customizations.rst

 8. Broker endpoint
 ^^^^^^^^^^^^^^^^^^
-If you setup a usecase to have multiple brokers, you will have to develop your restful service to accept queries and distribute them across the brokers
+If you setup a usecase to have multiple brokers, you will have to develop your restful service to accept queries and distribute them across the brokers.

 9. Access Control